apache/spark/docs/sql-programming-guide.md

 Then Spark SQL will scan only required columns and will automatically tune compression to minimize memory usage and GC pressure.
 You can call `uncacheTable("tableName")` to remove the table from memory.

-Note that if you just call `cache` rather than `cacheTable`, tables will _not_ be cached in in-memory columnar format.
-So we strongly recommend using `cacheTable` whenever you want to cache tables.
+Note that if you call `cache` rather than `cacheTable`, tables will _not_ be cached using the in-memory columnar format, and therefore `cacheTable` is strongly recommended for this use case.

 Configuration of in-memory caching can be done using the `setConf` method on SQLContext or by running `SET key=value` commands using SQL.